MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

 ## Can I migrate from sources other than Windows Server?

 The Storage Migration Service supports migrating from Samba Linux servers after installation of cumulative update [KB4513534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) or subsequent updates.
 See the requirements for a list of supported Samba versions and Linux distros.
-The Storage Migration Service supports migating from NetApp FAS arrays after installation of cumulative update [KBxxxxxxxx](foo)
+The Storage Migration Service supports migating from NetApp FAS arrays after installation of cumulative update [KB5001384](https://support.microsoft.com/topic/april-20-2021-security-update-kb5001384-e471f445-59be-42cb-8c57-5db644cbc698).

 ## Can I migrate previous file versions?